We have put together some facts about registration and the responsibility it brings.

 Returning to the Register

-- Architects who voluntarily resign and subsequently wish to pro rata retention within two years must complete a readmission form and pay an application fee, along with a pro rata retention fee.
+- Architects who voluntarily resign and subsequently wish to rejoin within two years must complete a readmission form and pay an application fee, along with a pro rata fee.
 It will therefore depend on the time of year when you rejoin the Register as to what level of retention fee you will pay.